PhilNel/knowledge-boardgame-assistant/games/nemesis/rooms/rooms-grey.md

 Additional Room "2"

-Provides the ability to Lock/Unlock 1 Escape Pod.
+Flip 1 Escape Pod token to its Locked or Unlocked side.

 ## Shower Room